Harrow Arts Centre

 Harrow Arts Centre (HAC) is a professional arts venue in the London Borough of Harrow.
-HAC is located in Hatch End, Harrow, North London, in the Elliott Hall and other buildings that were previously part of the Royal Commercial Travellers School.
+HAC is located in Hatch End, Pinner, North London, in the Elliott Hall and other buildings that were previously part of the Royal Commercial Travellers School.
 It is the only dedicated performing arts venue in the borough.
+Since 2022 the building has also hosted meetings of Harrow Council and housed the mayor's parlour.

 History

-The Elliott Hall was built in 1904 and was the assembly hall to a much larger, but sadly demolished, building of the Royal Commercial Travellers School designed by H O Cresswell.
-It is named after B. G. Elliott, one time pupil and scholar at the RCT, who was President of the Committee tasked with the funding and building of the hall.
+The Elliott Hall was built in 1904 and was the assembly hall to a much larger, but since demolished, building of the Royal Commercial Travellers School designed by Herbert Osborn Cresswell.
+It is named after Bignell George Elliott, one time pupil and scholar at the RCT, who was President of the Committee tasked with the funding and building of the hall.

 After the closure of the school in 1967 the site was purchased by Harrow Council to house Harrow College of Further Education and St. Teresa's School.
 In 1987 Harrow College of Further Education closed down.
 A year later, the arts venue began operating at the site.
 Harrow Council has been managing Harrow Arts Centre since 2007.